INTERNET CRIMES DEFENSE LAWYER

 Internet crimes often carry significant penalties, including potentially costly fines and long stretches behind bars, not to mention lifetime registry on the state’s sex offender list for those convicted of Internet sex crimes.
 In addition, a conviction for an Internet crime will give you a criminal record.
 That’s likely to cause problems when you next go looking for a job.

-LEGAL DEFENSES IN CYBERCRIME CASES
+LEGAL DEFENSES TO INTERNET CRIMES CASES

-Fortunately, California law gives a person charged with an Internet crime a number of tools that can help them mount a strong defense.
+Fortunately, California law gives a person charged with an Internet crimes a number of tools that can help them mount a strong defense.
 Prosecutors need evidence to convict someone of an Internet crime, and often it comes directly from the person’s own computer.
 But the police can’t just invade your house and take whatever they want.

 Police officers generally need to have a warrant to enter a home.
 Otherwise, they will need an exceedingly good reason, like an emergency or being in close pursuit of a suspect, to enter a home without a warrant.
 Officers also cannot stop you on the street and pat you down or pull over your car and look inside without a certain amount of tangible suspicion to support their actions.
 If the police fail to prove that such suspicion existed before the search, any evidence gained will be thrown out and not considered by the judge or jury.